ShZil/network-utilities/Scanner/README.md

 I chose "★ Recommendation...", because it makes sense, it's a reasonable text, and it combines two elements: the `★` meaning recommendation and the `...` meaning "loading".
 Plus it ain't too long.

+[14:17] Adding the configuration ability in `gui/Configuration.py`.
+Plan:
+- Make a singleton class like Register
+- Save a dict for each scan/analysis
+- Have `get` and `set` methods, through popups
+- Use the configuration when executing a scan

+[14:26] Stole some code from other files: `register.py` and `analyses/DeviceProfile.py`.

+[14:43] This is using up a lot of brain power, but I'm steadily (and faster than I expected) coding it.
+It's a new data structure!

+[14:57] Wrote enough code for this to work.
+Now it's time to test it out, and debug the inevitable bugs.